alexvcasillas/react-mobx-router-electron/README.md

 AKA: **3RMXi-E** (for the sake of brevity!)

+⚠️ **NOTE:** This repository is currently working only on "production environment", it won't be able to build your application .exe (for example) because i'm having some issues with the react-router and weird stuff that used to work when I uploaded the repo.
+Sorry for the inconvenience 😓

 ❕❕ **New:** Now supports Internationalization!

 ❕❕ **New:** i18n now supports nested language resource objects for a better structuring!